Sudbury Pied Cow

 View in Google Earth

 The building probably dates from the 17th century, but has been much altered.
-It has stood empty for some time, but there are plans to convert it into several retail units.
+It has been converted into several retail units, having stood empty for several years.

 A report in the Bury & Norwich Post** on Aug-05 in 1835 when Thomas Mills was the landlord states that: